FluidNumerics/superci/README.md

 7. If it breaks or you have some ideas [open an issue](https://github.com/FluidNumerics/superci/issues/new)

+## Deploying SuperCI in practice
+In practice, you likely want to "set and forget" for your CI system.
+On HPC systems equipped with the Slurm workload manager, you can use [`scrontab`](https://slurm.schedmd.com/scrontab.html) to configure a schedule to launch recurring batch jobs.
+You can leverage `scrontab` to regularly launch the `superci-github.py` application.
+This job itself does not require a lot of resources (one cpu only and less than 1G of RAM, likely).

 ## SuperCI schema
 Like other CI systems, superci will ingest a markdown file (here, we use yaml) that will be used to execute a build/test workflow for your application, based on parameters provided in this file.
 With SuperCI, there are two yaml files that are used to configure runs.
 The first is a configuration file that you store on the login node of an HPC cluster (with a slurm job scheduler) where the `superci-github.py` program is run; this is called the "SuperCI service configuration".
 The second is the configuration file included in your application's github repository; this is called your applications "build/test configuration".